atJackSchwartz/Analytics-Portfolio/excel-models/emergency_room_visit_reduction/README.md

 ## Notes
 - This is a **case study model** built for portfolio demonstration (inputs and outcomes are driven by the provided assumptions).
-- Any raw data used is **not stored in this repo**; only the finished model and presentation are included.